Auckland, New Zealand

 If you are thinking about moving to Auckland, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Auckland is quite high compared to other cities in the country.
 The median house price in Auckland is around NZ$850,000, which is significantly higher than the national median of NZ$550,000.
-Renting in Auckland is also expensive, with the median weekly rent for a three-bedroom house being around NZ$550," said one expat in Auckland.
+Renting in Auckland is also expensive, with the median weekly rent for a three-bedroom house being around NZ$550," remarked one expat who made the move to Auckland.

 How do I meet people in Auckland?